-In this article I want tell you about modern Kuligraphy and how it differs from traditional scripts.
+In this article, I want to tell you about modern Kuligraphy and how it differs from traditional scripts.

 Speak about popular writing techniques and the few tools you will need to learn modern Kuligraphy.